18F/handbook/_pages/business-units/18f/projects-partners/collaboration-tools.md

 - Truly low-impact: Mural shouldn't be used to store anything confidential or authoritative.
 Instead, use it for ephemeral organization of information and production visualizations.
 Non-GSA participants are invited to use the service anonymously.
 </details>

+- **IF** all the participants are on a Google Meet (or at least have Google/[GACA](https://insite.gsa.gov/employee-resources/information-technology/do-it-yourself-self-help/google-g-suite-apps/sharing-securely-in-google/gsa-affiliated-customer-account-gaca) accounts), **THEN** try [Google Jamboard](https://jamboard.google.com/): it's well-integrated and provides a simplified, touch-friendly interface.

 ### Feedback Collection

 **Qualtrics** is a feedback collection tool that helps with creating surveys.
 These surveys can be distributed in a variety of ways including on websites like [usa.gov](https://www.usa.gov/); and used to create data dashboards.
 Any TTS employee may use this tool for free.
 The [Qualtrics Handbook page]({{site.baseurl}}/qualtrics/) has detailed information on how to request a license and use the tool.